learnyou/lysa/README.md

 however, unlike most books, free to download, change, redistribute, print, sell, what-have-you, as long as you give us credit.

+**Edit**: For the time being, we will use the Creative Commons ShareAlike 4.0 License, I've decided.
+You can see the license in the LICENSE file.

 # Content and development

 Nothing is set in stone, but here's the basic idea